javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 alert("Hello")[1, 2].forEach(alert);
 ```

 Looks weird, right?
 Such merging in this case is just wrong.
-We need to put a semicolon after `alert` for the code to work correctly.
+We need to put a semicolon after `alert("Hello")` for the code to work correctly.

 This can happen in other situations also.
 ````